Charles Nouhan – Chairman, and Representative to the United Nations in New York

 From 2000 to 2002, Charles was Stakeholder Forum’s Deputy Director and UK Co-ordinator, where he worked alongside then Executive Director Felix Dodds and Co-Chairs Margaret Brusasco-MacKenzie and Derek Osborn in the run-up to the 2002 Johannesburg World Summit on Sustainable Development.
 From 1999 to 2000, he worked on sustainability and stakeholder engagement at the then Prince of Wales Business Leaders Forum.

-Now US-based in the New York Metropolitan area, Charles is SF’s Representative to the United Nations where he supports SF’s work with the United Nations Department of Economic and Social Affairs (UNDESA) and Member states to realise the 17 Sustainable Development Goals and the 2030 Agenda for Sustainable Development.
+Now US-based in the New York Metropolitan area, Charles is SF’s Representative to the United Nations where he supports SF’s work with the United Nations Department of Economic and Social Affairs (UNDESA) and Member states to realize the 17 Sustainable Development Goals and the 2030 Agenda for Sustainable Development.
+At the end of October 2021, the Stakeholder Forum Board appointed him to be SF’s Interim Executive Director when Ruben Zondervan chose to step down due to health-related issues.
+Charles stepped down as Executive Director when Irena Zubcevic took on the role of Director in August 2022.

-In addition to his work with Stakeholder Forum, Derek continuities to share his knowledge and experience as a Board Member of several other prominent environmental organisations.
+In addition to his work with Stakeholder Forum, Derek continuities to share his knowledge and experience as a Board Member of several other prominent environmental organizations.

 Claudia M. LaRue – Senior Advisor on Governmental Affairs and Partnerships